abailly/one-log/README.md

 ### Reconstruct/Patterns

 * [ ] [A] build a xducer to extract timing information from petstore
+  * [ ] use logs to delineate spans inside service
   * [ ] apply rational transducer one logs to produce per-connection analysis
 * [ ] reinject logs into application for replay
 * [ ] [Y] infer bigrams distribution from logs -> compare
 * [ ] [Y] infer sequences from LSTM